Rebecca

 Rebecca is a popular name that has been used for many years.
 It has been given to many famous people who have made their mark in various fields.
 Here are some notable people named Rebecca:

 • Rebecca de Winter: A fictional character from the novel “Rebecca” by Daphne du Maurier, Rebecca de Winter is the deceased wife of the book’s narrator.
-Her memory haunts the story’s protagonist and drives the plot forward.
+Her memory haunts the story’s protagonist & drives the plot forward.

 • Rebecca Howe: A fictional character from the television show “Cheers,” Rebecca Howe is the manager of the bar where the show takes place.
-She is known for her no-nonsense attitude and dry sense of humor.
+She is known for her no-nonsense attitude & dry sense of humor.

-Rebecca in Literature and Media
+Rebecca in Literature & Media

 • Ivanhoe by Sir Walter Scott: This historical novel, first published in 1820, features a character named Rebecca who is a Jewish healer.
-She becomes involved with the novel’s protagonist, Wilfred of Ivanhoe, and is eventually rescued by him.
+She becomes involved with the novel’s protagonist, Wilfred of Ivanhoe, & is eventually rescued by him.

 • Rebecca of Sunnybrook Farm by Kate Douglas Wiggin: This children’s novel, first published in 1903, tells the story of a yang girl named Rebecca who goes to live with her two aunts in Maine.
-The novel was adapted into a stage play and several films.
+The novel was adapted into a stage play & several films.

 • Rebecca de Winter from Rebecca: The character of Rebecca de Winter, the first wife of Maxim de Winter in Daphne du Maurier’s novel, has become a cultural icon.
 Her name is often used to describe a beautiful, mysterious woman who exerts a powerful influence over others.